 Five of the best things to do in and around Milton Keynes in the next seven days

-From classic hits to a fresh telling of a Christmas favourite, there's plenty to enjoy...
+From a dazzling panto to a jazzy Christmas treat, there's lots to enjoy...

 1 PANTOMIMECinderella, Milton Keynes Theatre, until January 14Join Cinders as she transforms from rags to riches, outwits her very Ugly Sisters, and, with the help of her best friend Buttons and one very magical Fairy Godmother, wins the heart of the dashing Prince Charming.
 Television, musical theatre, pantomime favourite and Strictly star Brian Conley stars as Buttons alongside fashionista and television presenter Gok Wan as the Fairy Gokmother with Lauren Hall in the title role.Details: atgtickets.com/miltonkeynes

 2 MUSICCleo’s 90th Christmas, The Stables, Wavendon, December 15 and 16There can be few better ways to kick off the festive season in style than by taking your seat for Cleo’s annual Christmas celebration.
 In her 90th birthday year, she’s invited a host of friends and family to create a show packed with great music and seasonal fun, as well as some surprises along the way.
 These shows are fundraising performances for Wavendon Allmusic Plan, a charity which aims to engage the widest range of people with music in all its diversity.Details: www.stables.org